cpran/cpran/readme.md

 is cross-platform, it is extremely important for CPrAN to also work in those same platforms, and care has been made to write it so that that is possible.

+The absolute easiest way to install it is to use `git`.
+Go to the Praat [preferences directory][] and run `git clone https://gitlab.com/cpran/plugin_cpran.git`.
+You'll need to checkout the `perl` branch until these are merged.
+Then skip the next paragraph and read on.

-To install it, download the contents of [this branch][zip].
+Alternatively, you can download the contents of [this branch][zip].
 It should be able to run from anywhere in your computer, but it's probably better if you save it as you would with any other plugin: in the [preferences directory][].
 Please note that some testing seems to indicate that this is particularly important across filesystem barriers, so at the very least make sure it is in the same filesystem as the preferences directory.

-The important script to run is in the `scripts` folder in the root of this plugin.
+The important script to run is `cpran.pl`, in the `scripts` folder in the root of this plugin.

 You will need Perl to run it.
 If you are on GNU/Linux then chances are you already have it.
 If not, check your distro's documentation on how to get it.
 If you are on